Emitted when Browser gets disconnected from the browser application. This might happen because of one of the following:

 selectors that imply single target DOM element will throw when more than one element matches the selector.
 This

 option does not affect any Locator APIs (Locators are always strict).
-Defaults to false
+Defaults to false.
+See

 Locator to learn more about the strict mode.